 In accordance with Accounting Standards Codification ("ASC") 205-40, Going Concern, the Company evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about its ability to continue as a going concern within one year after the date that these unaudited consolidated financial statements are issued.
 This evaluation initially does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented as of the date the financial statements are issued.
 When substantial doubt exists under this methodology, management evaluates whether the mitigating effect of its plans sufficiently alleviates substantial doubt about the Company's ability to continue as a going concern.
-The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans, when implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date financial statements are issued.
+The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans will be effectively implemented within one year after the date that the financial statements are issued, and (2) it is probable that the plans, when implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that these unaudited financial statements are issued.
 In performing its evaluation, management excluded certain elements of its operating plan that cannot be considered probable.
 Under ASC 205-40, the future receipt of potential funding from future equity or debt issuances cannot be considered probable at this time because these plans are not entirely within the Company's control nor have been approved by the Board of Directors as of the date of these financial statements.

 The Company's expectation to generate operating losses and negative operating cash flows in the future, and the need for additional funding to support its planned operations raise substantial doubt regarding the Company's ability to continue as a going concern for a period of one year after the date that these unaudited financial statements are issued.
-The Company made strategic decisions, including a significant reduction in the workforce by approximately 81% in April 2024, and also in April 2024, terminated certain license agreements with St. Jude and Leiden University Medical Centre, and with Mayo Clinic in June 2024, to preserve capital and prioritize the allocation of resources.
-The Company continues to pursue additional cash resources through public or private equity or debt financings.
+The Company made strategic decisions, including a significant reduction in the workforce by approximately 81%, and the termination of certain license agreements with St. Jude and Leiden University Medical Centre in April 2024, and with Mayo Clinic in June 2024, to preserve capital and prioritize the allocation of resources.
+The Company continues to pursue raising additional cash resources through public or private equity or debt financings.
 The Company has concluded that substantial doubt exists about the Company's ability to continue as a going concern for a period of at least 12 months from the date of issuance of these unaudited financial statements.